gekatateam/neptunus/plugins/inputs/http/README.md

     # not limited by default
     tls_min_version = "TLS12"
     tls_max_version = "TLS13"

+    # response if all events successfully accepted by plugin
+    # body may be an fmt template where param is an events count
+    [inputs.http.on_success]
+      code = 200
+      body = "accepted events: %v"

+    # response if body parsing failed
+    # body may be an fmt template where param is error returned by parser
+    [inputs.http.on_parser_error]
+      code = 400
+      body = "parsing failed: %v"

+    # response if request method is not in "allowed_methods"
+    [inputs.http.on_wrong_method]
+      code = 405
+      body = "method not allowed"

+    # response if request request path not in configured paths
+    [inputs.http.on_wrong_path]
+      code = 404
+      body = "not found"

+    # response if basic auth failed
+    [inputs.http.on_failed_auth]
+      code = 401
+      body = "unauthorized"

+    # response if any other error occurred
+    # body may be an fmt template where param is occurred error
+    [inputs.http.on_other_error]
+      code = 500
+      body = "internal error occured: %v"

     # a "label name <- header" map
     # if request header exists, it will be saved as configured label